 Community Business Bureau Inc (CBB) was formed on 1 July 1995, as a wholly independent incorporated organisation, evolving from the restructuring of the Spastic Centres of South Australia (now known as scosa, Cara and CBB).
 Through restructuring, separate agencies were formed and CBB was established to service the administration requirements within the community services sector, in particular to meet their payroll and financial needs.

 Today, CBB is a unique organisation with a clear purpose to help the Not for Profit sector achieve its social objectives.
-Based in Adelaide, Perth and Melbourne and servicing not for profit organisations all over Australia, CBB has over 50 staff members, committed to the continuing development of our products and services to better serve the community and relevant government sectors.
+Based in Adelaide, Darwin, Perth and Melbourne and servicing not for profit organisations all over Australia, CBB has over 50 staff members, committed to the continuing development of our products and services to better serve the community and relevant government sectors.

 First based on the Woodville campus, 13 enthusiastic staff embarked on an exciting inaugural year, which saw the Community Business Bureau evolve into an independently incorporated association, governed by a new board of management.
 During this period CBB established itself as a not for profit business enterprise, operating on a fee-for-service basis, providing financial, payroll, human resources and training services to the community sector.